Redesigning a hospital mobile app with hospitality and patient experience in mind.

 Our team protected sensitive patient information by using non-personal accounts and omitting personally-identifiable information in interview transcripts.
 Our questions included:

-For each interview, we asked participants to complete task based scenarios to identify gaps in the app's functionality and understand user expectations.
+For each interview, we asked participants to complete tasks within the app to identify gaps in the app's functionality and understand user expectations.

 Task 1 - General